How we can help

 It is a fact of life that our childhood years are crucial to our overall development, and the earlier childhood problems are resolved the less likely there will be permanent problems in later years.
 It is important for you as a parent to realize that it is not normal for children to have headaches or tummy aches or growing pains, nor are they likely, as you may often hear, to ‘grow out of them’.
 Indeed a particular symptom may pass but the underlying problem remains only to resurface at a later date.

 As children grow they will experience the falls and bumps, which are an inevitable part of childhood.
 Many people view these falls as a natural part of growing up.
 But just as they bruise a muscle, scrape a knee, or twist an ankle so too can they jar their spine.
-However unlike the cuts and scrapes that will heal naturally with time, spinal problems, however minor, may not spontaneously fix themselves.
-If left undetected and untreated these conditions may progressively worsen with time until they become irreversible spinal problems.

 What to expect